nazalexx/S14A2023-final-Energuru/README.md

 ## Project Basics

 The purpose of this project is to create a predictive model and an interactive web-based tool for predicting dwelling unit's energy consumption based on its features and location.
 This tool will aim to assist homeowners, prospective buyers and real estate professionals in estimating the potential energy consumption of a dwelling unit, coupled with tailored recommendations for reducing energy use.
 The tool will provide transparency and valuable data-driven insights that can inform negotiations, guide investment decisions and foster a more sustainable and energy-conscious property market.
-It will be implemented in Python, using Flask and scikit-learn.

 ## Project Description